Forbes State Forest Wild and Natural Areas

 Roaring Run is formed by numerous springs near the summit of Laurel Ridge, and drops 1,220 feet in elevation over a length of five miles.
 Roaring Run is a tributary of Indian Creek, which empties into the Youghiogheny River.

 Two high points of the ridge, known as Painter Rock Hill and Birch Rock Hill, are within the natural area.

 When the area was acquired by the commonwealth in 1975, it contained old logging roads from past timbering operations.
 With some help from man, nature is restoring this area.

 The area offers opportunities for hiking, cross-country skiing, hunting, and fishing by foot access only.

 Mt.
 Davis Natural Area

-Interpretive and informative signs are also located at the high point, which is accessible by vehicle.
-The area offers many unique sites, such as trees deformed by strong winds and winter ice storms and small concentric stone rings caused by localized frost heaving.
+Interpretive and informational signs are also located at the high point, which is accessible by vehicle.
+The area offers many unique sites, such as trees deformed by strong winds and winter ice storms and small, concentric stone rings caused by localized frost heaving.
 Drainage is to the southeast into Tub Mill Run, a tributary of Casselman River and part of the Mississippi River watershed.